LSSTDESC/BlendingToolKit/docs/source/catalog.rst

 Galsim_Hub
 -----------
-Galsim_Hub is a framework for deep learning image generation models, developped by François Lanusse, which is available `here <https://github.com/McWilliamsCenter/galsim_hub>`_ .
+Galsim_Hub is a framework for deep learning image generation models, developped by François Lanusse, which is available `in this page <https://github.com/McWilliamsCenter/galsim_hub>`_ .

 BTK supports drawing galaxies generated using any galsim_hub compatible model; the default one generates COSMOS-like galaxies and is described in `this paper <https://arxiv.org/abs/2008.03833>`_, but the BTK implementation should be compatible with any model.